-The City has significantly reduced sanitary sewer overflows within the collection system in the last ten year but had one sanitary sewer overflows in 2014.
-The spill occurred on March 7, 2014 of an estimated 188,650 gallons.
+The City has significantly reduced sanitary sewer overflows within the collection system in the last ten year but had two sanitary sewer overflows in 2015.
+One spill occurred on June 6, 2015 with an estimated 7,500 gallons.
 The untreated wastewater spilled into "Boyd Creek" in the Cape Fear River Basin.
-The spill was a result of damage from a fallen tree to the Emergency Generator at the Boyd Creek Lift Station during a power outage from a freezing rain/ice storm event.
+The spill was a result of vandalism to a cleanout cap which stopped up the pipe.
 Corrective actions were taken and service was restored.
-The damaged generator was removed and a new Emergency Generator has been installed.